ilknarf/reddit-data-lake/README.md

 This projects analyzes real-time Reddit data, performs sentiment analysis, and stores to S3 buckets using Kinesis Firehose.
 Uses AWS CDK for infrastructure-as-code.
+Data can be queried using Athena.

 Progress:
 - [x] Reddit API Sentiment Analysis Application (to be deployed on ECS Fargate).
 - [x] Hook up to Firehose
-- [ ] Automate deployment using AWS CDK
+- [x] Automate deployment using AWS CDK

 In order to build, make sure that the AWS CDK CLI is installed using `npm install -g aws-cdk@latest`